 Staff from the Arnold Arboretum of Harvard University and colleagues from the North America-China Plant Exploration Consortium are embarking this fall on a plant collecting trip in the Appalachian Mountains region, the conservation partnership’s first expedition in North America in its 30-year history.
 Our intrepid explorers—Head of Horticulture Andrew Gapinski, Propagator Sean Halloran, and Living Collections Fellow Jared Rubinstein—are sharing their experiences in the field through a series of blogposts.
-This is their fifth transmission; see the first, second, third, and fourth on ARBlog.
+This is their fifth transmission; see the first, second, third, fourth, and sixth parts.

 We entered the twilight of our 2019 North America-China Plant Exploration Consortium (NACPEC) expedition in North Carolina, at the Southern Highlands Reserve in Lake Toxaway, NC, which focuses on conserving the flora of the Appalachians.
 We took a tour of their stunning arboretum, which is situated about 4,500 feet above sea level, and then hiked even higher to their natural area for collection.